benjamin-edward-morgan/ioc/README.md

 # ioc
 input. output. control.
 This is a simple framework for building robots and remotely operated devices.
 Inputs could be sensors or directly supplied from a user interface.
 Outputs could be actuators or status indicators.
 Transformers consume inputs and create new inputs.
 A configuration file describes a graph that dictates how these elements are connected together in a running system.

+** SEE ALSO: [littlefoot](https://github.com/benjamin-edward-morgan/littlefoot) **: An archive of an RC car powered by IOC build and the web UI for the RC car.

 #### Status
 This project is a work-in-progress and under active development.
 Please get in touch if you are interested in contributing!
 I will also probably rename this at some point, since IOC as already taken on crates.io